ccnmtl/case-consortium/content/case/case_51.md

   \ nonprofit news. </span><span>They will also get an in-person glimpse into the\
   \ complexities of being a journalism entrepreneur.</span></p><p>Epilogue, Teaching\
   \ Note</p><p><strong>Topics: </strong>media business; newsroom management</p>"
+"description_clean": "CSJ-10-0025.0This case takes a close look at an effort to launch\
+  \ a news outlet, Voice of San Diego, based on a model much lauded in theory, but\
+  \ little tested in practice—a nonprofit, online news organization.
+Students will\
+  \ learn about the pros and cons of nonprofit news.
+They will also get an in-person\
+  \ glimpse into the complexities of being a journalism entrepreneur.Epilogue, Teaching\
-"epologue": "Voice of San Diego Epilogue.pdf" "faculty_notes": ""
+  \ NoteTopics: media business; newsroom management" "epologue": "Voice of San Diego Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""